-Please contact the CHAMPS Programs Coordinator, Health Professions Education if you have any questions about these materials or would like to share any other useful resources.
+Please contact the CHAMPS Programs Coordinator, Health Center Workforce if you have any questions about these materials or would like to share any other useful resources.

 In order to better understand HP-ET pipeline programs, please click or scroll down for: